Back to The Apocalypse of St. John

 The dragon and the matter because they unveil the true line of conflict.
 The city of man says the issue is relevance, adaptation, power, and success.
 The Apocalypse says the issue is obedience, testimony, and endurance under persecution.

 So the must not be imagined sentimentally.
-It is the woman's seed under assault: faithful, visible in its marks, and hated precisely because it belongs to Christ.
+It is the woman's seed under assault: faithful, preserved by , visible in the marks, and hated precisely because it belongs to Christ.

 Footnotes